Ghada004/Feed-Reader-Testing-/README.md

 9- Test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.

 10- There is No test dependent on the results of another.
-'You ca try it'
+'You can try it'

 11- Callbacks are used to ensure that feeds are loaded before they are tested.

-**Give it a look and have fun Testing.
+### Give it a look and have fun Testing.